-The council’s public protection enforcement officers will be contacting and/or visiting relevant businesses to ensure these requirements are being complied with.
+Our public protection enforcement officers will contact and/or visit relevant businesses to ensure these requirements are being complied with.

-If businesses are found not to be complying, then various sanctions may result including the issuing of improvement or closure notices.
+If businesses are found not to be complying various sanctions may result including the issuing of improvement or closure notices.

 For more information on TTP visit the Welsh Government website

 Read the Welsh Government's coronavirus advice to business and employers for further information.

-We appreciate the huge challenges Newport businesses have faced in recent months and we will continue to support as you reopen and help our local economy to recover.
+We appreciate the huge challenges Newport businesses have faced and we will continue to support as you reopen and help our local economy to recover.

 Changes to Newport city centre

-As Covid-19 restrictions are lifted in Wales, the council is working with local businesses to create a safe environment for visitors and shoppers.
+As Covid-19 restrictions are lifted in Wales, we are working with local businesses to create a safe environment for visitors and shoppers.

 There are changes to pedestrianised areas to support social distancing and improve the safety of visitors.

-Additional barriers are being installed at key points to increase pedestrian areas in the city centre.
+Additional barriers have been installed at key points to increase pedestrian areas in the city centre.

 Vehicle access will be restricted to business deliveries between 6am and 10am in these streets.

 The changes allow more safe space for shoppers as well as supporting more pubs, restaurants and cafés to start offering outdoor services.

 The council's pavement policy has been adapted to allow additional outdoor trading, barriers will be provided to businesses who wish to serve customers outside.

 The barriers help provide a managed outdoor space and will remind customers how they can visit and shop safely in Newport.